All Episodes

 And we've done some initial looks into this.

-Uh but to do this is going to cost us about one year of revenues, which is, you know, obviously that's going to put companies like ours completely out of business.
+But to do this is going to cost us about one year of revenues, which is, you know, obviously that's going to put companies like ours completely out of business.

 Sure, sure.

-They they think you can pass your costs on like they can.
+Obviously, they think you can pass your costs on like they can.

 Yeah, sure.

-Do you people hear you speak this way, and they just can't believe that their own government would take action like this so punitive as to put an industry out of business.
+Do you mean people hear you speak this way, and they just can't believe that their own government would take action like this so punitive as to put an industry out of business.

 But that's a real possibility with you, isn't it?

-It's and it's not just dirt bikes.
+And it's not just dirt bikes.

-They're big targets for trial lawyers, they're big targets for legislators, and they don't want uh to appear dirty in this whole thing.
+They're big targets for legislators, and they don't want to appear dirty in this whole thing.

-You come up with all these ridiculous laws like lead in books, children's books before 1995, lead uh uh above a certain allowable limit in uh say the product you manufacture, and you just open the door for tort lawyers to come in here and and and round up supposedly aggrieved citizens who were unwittingly purchased or who unwittingly purchase one of these products, their kids then got it home and it's sort of licking it and got sick and so forth.
+You come up with all these ridiculous laws like lead in books, children's books before 1995, lead above a certain allowable limit in, say, the product you manufacture, and you just open the door for Trot lawyers to come in here and round up supposedly aggrieved citizens who unwittingly purchased one of these products.

 And why didn't you tell us these were dangerous if you ate them?

-We thought motorcycles were to be driven, but my kids tried to eat it and I get kid guts, and you know the jury is gonna say, you evil rotten manufacturers, because the Democrats have done such a great job of creating hatred for for big business, small business in this country.
+And you know, the jury is going to, you evil rotten manufacturers, because the Democrats have done such a great job of creating hatred for big business, small business in this country.

 They need movement.